 Pizookies, or pizza cookies, can be made in whatever skillet or skillets you have available.
 Mini skillets are perfect for individual servings, but you can also make a single, large pizza cookie in a larger skillet.
 Just adjust the baking time.

-- Make the pizookie cookie dough just like you’d make a chocolate chip cookie dough, having the eggs and butter at room temperature for the best incorporation, and using a wooden spoon to blend the ingredients, not a mixer, so they’re nice and dense.
+- Make the pizookie cookie dough just like you’d make a chocolate chip cookie dough, having the eggs and butter at room temperature for the best incorporation, and use a wooden spoon to blend the ingredients, not a mixer, so they’re nice and dense.

 - Prep your skillet or skillets by greasing them with butter or nonstick cooking spray.

 - Divide your dough between your pans, leaving a little space at the top for the pan cookie to rise.
 Smooth the tops with an offset spatula.

 - PRO-Tip: To give your pizookie a professional look, you can press a few extra chocolate chips across the surface before baking.
 And if you forget, you can carefully add them to the pizookies as soon as they come out of the oven.

 - Bake until the middle is almost set and you smell the amazing aroma of chocolate chip cookies.
 Underbaking slightly makes a moist and gooey center!

 - Allow your pizza cookie to cool slightly before topping with a scoop of ice cream and toppings.
 You’re not limited to vanilla, so use the ice cream flavor and toppings that appeal to you.